 Whether it’s a single or a double, the halo adds size.
 If you think your finger will be overwhelmed by 3 carats, you’ll want to go smaller on the center stone, otherwise, the halo will exceed that size.

 CONSIDER HOW YOUR CENTER STONE WILL MATCH THE DIAMOND HALO

 Although we’re big fans of some of the near-colorless diamond grades — they can save you a lot of money — you can only go so low when choosing a halo ring.
 That’s because if there’s a big difference between the grade of the halo accent stones and the grade of your center diamond, it will be noticeable, which may not be ideal.

 Are you ready to buy?
 We’re here to walk you through the process!
 At With Clarity, we have expert gemologists on staff who are highly experienced in working within budgets to find the right ring for each couple.
-They can walk you through a diamond’s GIA certificate — which lists a diamond’s carat size, measurements and ratings on various qualities — so you’ll know how to best concentrate your budget.
+They can walk you through a diamond’s GIA certificate or IGI certificate— which lists a diamond’s carat size, measurements, and ratings on various qualities — so you’ll know how to best concentrate your budget.